Medvedolog/airoha-ursusboot/README.md

 **Compact OpenWrt-aware recovery and installation U-Boot for Airoha router platforms.**

-UrsusBoot grew out of the OpenWrt/MediaTek bootloader ecosystem, but targets Airoha devices where a small persistent recovery environment is especially valuable.
+UrsusBoot grew out of the OpenWrt U-Boot bootloader ecosystem and targets Airoha devices where a small persistent recovery environment is especially valuable.
 It combines WebFailsafe, OpenWrt image awareness, UBI migration and recovery primitives while staying small enough for constrained boot areas.

 ## Why UrsusBoot